sdcondon/FlUnit/README.md

   // Parameterised tests are supported without awkward attribute-based
   // argument retrieval.
 This is my favourite aspect of FlUnit - and I suspect
-  // that anyone whose mind easily goes to test cases and data-driven testing
+  // that anyone who tend toward test cases and parameterised tests
   // will enjoy this.
-Also in this example, note that there is a parameterless
-  // version of ThenReturns, that adds the assertion that just verifies that the
-  // when clause returned successfully.
-An equivalent ThenThrows overload also exists. public static Test SumOfEvenAndOdd => TestThat
+  public static Test SumOfEvenAndOdd => TestThat
     .GivenEachOf(() => new[] { 1, 3, 5 })
     .AndEachOf(() => new[] { 2, 4, 6 })